jacobkap/crimebythenumbers/docs/pdf-tables.md

 It is four elements long, one for each table.

+Looking at just the first element in *border_patrol* gives us all the values in the first table plus a few sentences at the end detailing some features of the table.
+At the end of each line (where in the PDF it should end but doesn't in our data yet) there is a `\n` indicating that there should be a new line.
+We want to use `strsplit()` to split at the `\n`.

 ```r
 border_patrol[1]
 #> [1] "                                                           United States Border Patrol\n                                                            Sector Profile - Fiscal Year 2017 (Oct.
 1st through Sept.
 30th)\n\n                                                Agent                              Other Than Mexican            Marijuana          Cocaine         Accepted\n              SECTOR                           Staffing*\n                                                             Apprehensions\n                                                                                     Apprehensions                 (pounds)          (pounds)     Prosecutions\n                                                                                                                                                               Assaults Rescues                 Deaths\n\nMiami                                             111              2,280                     1,646                  2,253              231               292              1              N/A      N/A\nNew Orleans                                        63                920                      528                     21                 6               10               0              N/A      N/A\nRamey                                              38               388                       387                     3               2,932              89               0           N/A         N/A\nCoastal Border Sectors Total                      212              3,588                     2,561                  2,277             3,169              391              1         N/A ****    N/A ****\n\nBlaine                                            296                288                      237                      0                 0                9               0              N/A      N/A\nBuffalo                                           277                447                      293                    228                 2               37               2              N/A      N/A\nDetroit                                           408              1,070                      322                    124                 0               85               1              N/A      N/A\nGrand Forks                                       189                496                      202                      0                 0               40               2              N/A      N/A\nHavre                                             183                39                        28                     98                 0                2               0              N/A      N/A\nHoulton                                           173                30                        30                     17                 0                2               0              N/A      N/A\nSpokane                                           230                208                       67                     68                 0               24               0              N/A      N/A\nSwanton                                           292               449                       359                    531                 1               103               6             N/A      N/A\nNorthern Border Sectors Total                    2,048             3,027                     1,538                  1,066                3               302              11        N/A ****    N/A   ****\nBig Bend (formerly Marfa)                         500              6,002                     3,346                  40,852              45              2,847             11             26       1\nDel Rio                                          1,391             13,476                    6,156                  9,482               62              8,022             12             99       18\nEl Centro                                         870              18,633                    5,812                  5,554              484              1,413             34             4        2\nEl Paso                                          2,182             25,193                   15,337                  34,189             140              6,996             54             44       8\nLaredo                                           1,666             25,460                    7,891                  69,535             757              6,119             31            1,054     83\nRio Grande Valley (formerly McAllen)             3,130            137,562                  107,909                 260,020            1,192             7,979            422            1,190    104\nSan Diego                                        2,199             26,086                    7,060                  10,985            2,903             3,099             84             48       4\nTucson                                           3,691             38,657                   12,328                 397,090             331             20,963             93            750       72\nYuma                                              859              12,847                   10,139                  30,181             261              2,367             33             6        2\nSouthwest Border Sectors Total**                16,605            303,916                  175,978                 857,888            6,174            59,805            774            3,221    294\nNationwide Total***                             19,437            310,531                  180,077                 861,231            9,346            60,498            786            3,221    294\n* Agent staffing statistics depict FY17 on-board personnel data as of 9/30/2017\n** Southwest Border Sectors staffing statistics include: Big Bend, Del Rio, El Centro, El Paso, Laredo, Rio Grande Valley, San Diego, Tucson, Yuma, and the Special Operations Group.\n*** Nationwide staffing statistics include: All on-board Border Patrol agents in CBP\n**** Rescue and Death statistics are not tracked for Northern and Coastal Border Sectors.\n"
 ```

-And this gives us all the values in the first table plus a few sentences at the end detailing some features of the table.
-At the end of each line (where in the PDF it should end but doesn't in our data yet) there is a `\n` indicating that there should be a new line.
-We want to use `strsplit()` to split at the `\n`.

 The `strsplit()` function breaks up a string into pieces based on a value inside of the string.
 Let's use the word "criminology" as an example.
 If we want to split it by the letter "n" we'd have two results, "crimi" and "ology" as these are the pieces of the word after breaking up "criminology" at letter "n".